-The OAuth flows provided by Gmail, Yahoo and Outlook.com are designed for a site like yours to request access to a person’s address book.
+The OAuth flows provided by Google, Yahoo and Outlook.com are designed for a site like yours to request access to a person’s address book.
 After the person grants consent, they are redirected back to your app.
 In order for CloudSponge to be able to do the heavy lifting of importing and normalizing the contacts for your site, your application must hand the consent code over to CloudSponge.

 You can accomplish this with a special page on your site that we refer to as Proxy URL.